A Comparison Between Automation Systems

 As mentioned, Puppet supports plugins to retrieve the inventory dynamically from remote services.
 In an agent-master architecture, one has to make sure that each target host has access to these services.
 In a standalone architecture, one has to make sure that the hosts running Puppet apply have access to these services.

-Often our automation repositories need to contain secrets, like MariaDB users passwords or private keys for SSH authentication.
+Often our automation repositories need to contain secrets, like MariaDB user passwords or private keys for SSH authentication.

 Both Ansible and Puppet support integration with secret stores, like Hashicorp Vault.
 For Puppet integration, see Integrations with secret stores.

-In the simplest case, Ansible allows to encrypt secrets in playbooks and decrypt them during execution using ansible-vault.
+In the simplest case, Ansible allows encrypting secrets in playbooks and decrypting them during execution using ansible-vault.
 This implies a minimal effort to handle secrets.
 However, it is not the most secure way to store secrets.
-The passwords to disclose certain secrets need to be shared to the users who have the right to use them.
+The passwords to disclose certain secrets need to be shared with the users who have the right to use them.
 Also, brute force attacks are possible.